vimalloc/apfs-auto-snapshot/README.md

 * Wherever you cloned the repo, run `cabal sandbox init`
 * Install the dependencies with `cabal install --only-dependencies`
 * Run `cabal build` or `cabal run`

+You can restore files from the created snapshots by using time machine.

 If you want to have this work on a schedule, here is a quick and dirty crontab you could use until something better is put in place.
 Note that this may